 Earth Overshoot Day marks the date when humanity’s demand for ecological resources and services in a given year exceeds what Earth can regenerate in that year.
 In 2023, it falls on 2 August.
 Here are resources on how we can #MoveTheDate.

 Each year, Earth Overshoot Day marks the date when we have used all the biological resources that the Earth can renew during the entire year.
 To determine the date of Earth Overshoot Day, the Global Footprint Network, an award-winning international research and non-profit organization, combines data and forms the most reasonable assumptions to assess humanity’s resource situation.

 A Country Overshoot Day reflects the ecological footprint of a country by comparing the population’s demand and the nation’s biocapacity.

-Switzerland’s Overshoot Day 2022 was on 13 May.
+Switzerland’s Overshoot Day 2023 is on 13 May.
 From this date onwards, Switzerland is living on credit at the expense of future generations.
 If the world’s population had the same lifestyle as Swiss citizens, the resources of three planets would be necessary to ensure its existence.